A plea bargain in a DUI case is a negotiated alternative to taking a case to jury trial. A plea bargain typically involves either:

 - A charge reduction.

-To get a sentence reduction, the defendant pleads guilty to a driving under the influence.
+To get a sentence reduction, the defendant pleads guilty or "no contest" to driving under the influence.
 In exchange, the defendant receives a set of agreed-upon penalties.
 The saves the uncertainty of waiting to see what sentence the judge will impose if the defendant is found guilty at trial.

 A charge reduction, on the other hand, involves the defendant pleading guilty to a lesser charge.
 This reduced charge results from a negotiation between the defense and the prosecutor.
 Typically this charge will have lighter penalties and less stigma than a conviction for driving under the influence.